mtzanida/resume/README.md

 #### Option 2: Using GitHub Actions (Automated Deployment)

-This repository includes a GitHub Actions workflow that automatically deploys your site to GitHub Pages whenever you push changes to the main branch.
+GitHub automatically handles the deployment of your site to GitHub Pages through its built-in "pages build and deployment" workflow.
+Additionally, this repository includes a custom GitHub Actions workflow that generates a PDF version of your resume whenever you push changes to the main branch.

 1. Push your changes to GitHub:
    ```bash